AlzyWelzy/TaskEase/README.md

 ## License

-This project is licensed under the [GNU Affero General Public License (AGPL) version 3.0](LICENSE).
+This project is licensed under the [AGPL-3.0](LICENSE).
 Make sure to review the full text of the license for details.